ibrahimhamza01/globalretail-360/README.md

 - **customers table** – 17,415 unique customers extracted from orders.csv.
 All critical columns complete; ready for enrichment and analysis.
 - **leads table** – 24 rows from people.csv.
 Names have been split into First Name and Last Name with robust parsing.
 Ready for analysis and enrichment.

-All internal datasets are loaded into PostgreSQL tables: `orders`, `returns`, `customers`, `leads`.
+All internal datasets are loaded into PostgreSQL tables:
+    - orders
+    - returns
+    - customers
+    - leads
+    - exchange_rates (166 currencies, timestamped)

 ### External Data (Enrichment Only)

+- Exchange rates from external API are fetched and converted to `datetime64[ns]` for compatibility
-External APIs are used strictly for feature enrichment and scenario analysis:
+- External datasets are used strictly for feature enrichment and scenario analysis; excluded from statistical inference

-- Exchange rate data
-- Synthetic competitor data

-External data is explicitly excluded from statistical inference to preserve analytical validity.

 ## Data Engineering (ETL)

 A modular Python-based ETL pipeline is fully implemented and operational:

 - Ingests multi-source CSV data: orders.csv, returns.csv, people.csv
+- Fetches external data from APIs (exchange rates, synthetic competitor data)
 - Standardizes schemas and case formatting for key columns
-- Enforces data quality checks (required columns, data types, nulls)
+- Enforces data quality checks:
+    - Required columns
+    - Data types (including datetime handling for timestamps)
+    - No nulls in critical columns
 - Loads analytics-ready data into PostgreSQL tables:
     - orders (fact table)
     - returns (fact table)
     - customers (dimension)
     - leads (dimension)
+    - exchange_rates (dimension)

-The pipeline is idempotent, re-runnable, and designed to prevent duplications.
+- Idempotent and re-runnable, designed to prevent duplication and schema conflicts
+- Primary keys are enforced at load-time using SQLAlchemy text statements

+## Data Quality & Validation

+- Required columns are checked for existence
+- Data types validated (with flexibility for object/string and datetime handling)
+- Null values prevented in critical columns
+- API-derived datasets (e.g., exchange rates) now correctly standardized for datetime and float types
+- Errors during ETL are logged, preventing corrupt data from loading into PostgreSQL

 ## Data Modeling